 When your Federal employment ends, you will receive a lump-sum payment for any unused annual leave.
-The lump-sum payment is taxable and equals the pay you would have received if you had remained in Federal service on annual leave (as provided in OPM regulations).
-This payment excludes any allowances that are paid for the sole purpose of encouraging an employee to remain in Government service, such as retention incentives and physicians' comparability allowances.
+The lump-sum payment equals the pay you would have received if you had remained in Federal service on annual leave (as provided in OPM regulations).
+This payment excludes any allowances that are paid for the sole purpose of encouraging an employee to remain in Government service, such as retention allowances and physicians comparability allowances.
 No payment is made for accrued sick leave.
 Generally, sick leave will be recredited if you are reemployed in a Federal position.